Peter Cox (author)

-Peter Cox is a best-selling English author of more than 20 books, including You Don't Need Meat, was the first chief executive of the Vegetarian Society and is now a literary agent working in London and New York.
+Peter Cox is an English author and vegetarianism activist.
+He has authored more than 20 books, including Why You Don’t Need Meat.
+He was the first chief executive of the Vegetarian Society and is now a literary agent working in London and New York.

 Biography

 Cox was born in Carlisle, Cumbria, England and brought up in Whitehaven until a nuclear accident at nearby Sellafield (the world's worst prior to Chernobyl) precipitated an abrupt family move to the North Norfolk coast.
 He grew up in a remote village, Walcott-On-Sea, and later became a self-employed photographer.
 When the North Sea gas and oil boom occurred, Cox undertook a growing amount of large-format industrial photography.
 His company grew to employ 25 people and became a full-service advertising agency, with clients such as the FMC Corp., Philips Business Systems and other large regional clients.
 The business was sold when Cox was 29.
 He then moved to Manchester in 1985 to become the first chief executive of the Vegetarian Society of the United Kingdom, a post he held for six weeks.